Izofen/torrent/Неофициальные сборники/README_002.md

 003. Lou Reed - Walk on the wild side
 004. Shocking blue - Venus
 005. Jimi Hendrix - All Along The Watchtower
-006. The Monkees - I<1>m a believer
+006. The Monkees - I m a believer
 007. Platters - The Great pretender
 008. Little Eva - The Locomotion
 009. Eric Clapton - Cocaine